Trifluralin: History

 By 1968, trifluralin was internationally available, including Australia and New Zealand, and trifluralin was the 5th most used herbicide in the US, at 22,960,000 lbs by 1974.
 The efficient post-emergent acetolactate synthase and ACCase inhibitors developed in 1980s significantly replaced trifluralin, though the trifluralin market has resurged, with weeds developing resistance to the post-emergents, and with rising no-till or low-till farming techniques.

 Trifluralin was introduced to Latin America.
 It is used on sugarcane and soybean in Brazil, where 4.16 e6lb was used in 2019.

 Analogs

 Related compounds show similar herbicidal properties.
-In a study of 16, trifluoromethyl (as trifluralin is) compounds proved more active pre-emergence, and methyl compounds more active post-emergence.
-Replacing trifluralin's two propyl groups (with ethyl, allyl or butyl) yielded lower pre-emergent activity in all cases; post-emergence activity was highest in ethyl, allyl combination analogs.
+In a study of 16, trifluoromethyl (as trifluralin is) compounds proved more active preemergently, and methyl compounds more active postemergently.
+Replacing trifluralin's two propyl groups (with ethyl, allyl or butyl) yielded lower preemergent activity in all cases; postemergent activity was highest in ethyl, allyl combination analogs.

 Nitralin replaces the trifluroromethyl group with a methylsulfonyl.
 Benfluralin replaces the propyl-propyl groups with ethyl-butyl.
 Profluralin replaces one propyl group with cyclopropylmethyl.
 Profluralin and nitralin are mostly obsolete, but benfluralin is commercially used, though less so than trifluralin.